 Social media advertising and Adwords (i.e. Google Ads) can also be a powerful way to start attracting more of your competitor’s customers your way.

 First things first, get a good idea of your competitors’ ads on the platforms that work for you as well.
-Pay attention to their ad designs, color schemes and whether they use more video or photos or graphics.
+Pay attention to their ad designs, colour schemes and whether they use more video photos or graphics.
 Make note of their differences in advertising on Facebook ads vs Instagram ads or any other platform.
 List the keywords they may be using for their ads.

 6. Offer a USP to potential customers